GuanLam03/admin-dashboard/README.md

+1. Clone the repository at here
+2. cd admin-dashboard
-1. Copy 2 json file and paste it to goravel/storage folder
+3. Copy 2 json file and paste it to goravel/storage folder
-2. Copy .env.docker and paste it to goravel folder
+4. Copy .env.docker and paste it to goravel folder

-3. Go to admin-dashboard folder

-4. Run:
+5. Run:
     1. docker-compose up --build